 Festivals in Montreal are usually well attended and reflect the influence of French culture, as well as its position as a global city that hosts a cosmopolitan blend of people from all over the world.
-These are just a few of the attractions visitors need to see and do in Montreal.
+These are just a few of the annual events in Montreal that expats can look forward to.

 Montreal International Auto Show (January)

 Expats with a passion for cars will be in their element at the Montreal International Auto Show.
-The show lasts for 10 days in mid-January and is held at the Palais des Congres de Montreal convention centre.
-Countless cars and trucks are on display, and the show attracts more than 200,000 visitors each year.
+The show generally lasts for 10 days in mid-January and is held at the Palais des Congres de Montreal convention centre.

 Fête des Neiges (January to February)